BretCameron/strapi-plugin-public-permissions/README.md

 # Strapi Plugin: Public Permissions

-A plugin to automate the creation of public permissions for your chosen content types.
+A plugin to automate the creation of public permissions for your chosen API content types and plugins.

 <img style="margin-block-start:8px;margin-block-end:12px;" width="120px" src="public/logo.png" alt="" />